 Janet McLaughlin is an expert on health policy issues.
 She is available for comment on temporary foreign agricultural workers’ rights and health in Canada, including access to health care and WSIB, as well as the Ontario Autism Program (OAP), access to autism therapies, and the effects of autism therapies and policies on Ontario families.
-Contact: email@example.com.
-Read more about her research.
+Contact: firstname.lastname@example.org.

 David Johnson is an expert on the economics of education.
 He is available for comment on elementary school testing, teacher pay, and whether middle schools are good for student academic achievement.
 Contact: email@example.com.

 Colleen Loomis is an expert on education policy in Canada and internationally.
 She is available for comment on government-school-community collaborations and on early-childhood education and care.
 Contact: firstname.lastname@example.org or 519.884.0710 x2879.

 Kelly Gallagher-Mackay is an expert on law and educational inequality.
 A trained lawyer, she is available for comment on schools, child protection, child welfare, and access to postsecondary education.
 Contact: email@example.com or 519.756.8228 x5851.
 Read more about her research.

 Note that Christine Neill, mentioned in the “economic policy” section, also has expertise in education policy.

 Lea Caragata is an expert on social welfare policy and poverty.
 She is available for comment on food security in Canada, issues affecting low.income single mothers, social housing, and the democratization of public space.
 Contact: firstname.lastname@example.org or 519.884.0710 x5219.